Lan Na: Disunity and prosperity

-Around 1311, Mangrai died and was succeeded by his second son Grama, or Chaiyasongkhram (Khun Hham).
-He soon retired to Chiangrai and appointed his son Saenphu as the Uparaja (Viceroy) of Chiangmai.
-Mangrai's youngest son, ruler of Mong Nai returned to claim the throne, occupying Haripunjaya.
-Saenphu and his brother Nam Thuem fled to their father in Chiangrai.
-Nam Tuam succeeded in driving out their uncle, restoring Saenphu onto the throne in 1322 or 1324.
+Mangrai died around 1311 and was succeeded by his second son Grama, or Chaiyasongkhram (Khun Khram), who soon retired to Chiang Rai and appointed his son Saenphu Uparaja of Chiang Mai.
+Mangrai's youngest son, ruler of Mong Nai, returned to claim the throne and occupied Haripunjaya.
+Saenphu and his brother Nam Thuem fled to their father at Chiang Rai, and Nam Thuem drove their uncle out and restored Saenphu in 1322 or 1324.
 Saenphu founded the city of Chiang Saen in 1325 or 1328, before he died in 1334.
-His son Khamfu replaced him but reigned only few years, before he was succeeded by his son Phayu, who restored the capital to Chiang Mai again.
-There he fortified the city and built Wat Phra Singh.
+His son Khamfu reigned only a few years and was succeeded by his own son Phayu, who returned the capital to Chiang Mai, fortified the city and built Wat Phra Singh.

-Theravada Buddhism prospered in Lan Na during the reign of religious Kue Na who established the dhatu of Doi Suthep in 1386.
+Theravada Buddhism prospered under Kue Na, who founded the stupa on Doi Suthep in 1386.
 Kue Na promoted the Lankawongse sect and invited monks from Sukhothai to replace the existing Mon Theravada that Lan Na inherited from Haripunchai.

-Lan Na enjoyed peace under Saenmuengma (which means ten thousand cities arrive — to pay tribute).
-The only disturbing event was the failed rebellion by his uncle Prince Maha Prommatat.
-Maha Prommatat requested aid from Ayutthaya.
-Borommaracha I of Ayutthaya sent his troops to invade Lan Na but was repelled.
-This was the first armed conflict between the two kingdoms.
+Lan Na was at peace under Saenmueangma, whose name means that ten thousand cities come to pay tribute.
+The one disturbance was a failed rebellion by his uncle Prince Mahaprom, who appealed to Ayutthaya; Borommaracha I sent troops and they were repelled.
+That was the first armed conflict between the two kingdoms.
 Lan Na faced invasions from the newly established Ming Dynasty in the reign of Samfangkaen.